Generalizing fusion rules by shuffle: Symmetry-based classifications of nonlocal systems constructed from similarity transformations: Characters and Symmetry operators by shuffle

 by applying the definition of $N^{[o]}$, a generalization of Verlinde formula.
 Consequently, we have demonstrated the implication of the fusion coefficient defined by $o$, only by assuming the unitarity.
 We also note that $\mathcal{Q}_{o}^{[o]}=\sum_{o} P_{\beta}^{[o]}$ behaves as the identity in $\mathbf{A}^{[o]}=\{\mathcal{Q}_{\alpha}^{[o]} \}$ and the roles of $I$ and $o$ are \emph{shuffled}.
 In the next section, we demonstrate the naturalness of the algebra $\mathbf{A}^{[o]}$, by identifying its quantum dimensions and modules (or smeared BCFTs) and by studying their implications to RGs.

-It should be stressed that the condition $\{S_{j,\beta}\neq 0\}_{\beta}$ implies the invertibility of $\mathcal{Q}_{j}$ in linear algebra.
-It is well-known that the invertibility of the symmetry plays a significant role in studying gauging operations\cite{Tachikawa:2017gyf,Bhardwaj:2017xup}, and our argument provides a generalization respecting the linear algebraic structure of quantum systems.
+It should be stressed that the condition $\{S_{j,\beta}\neq 0\}_{\beta}$ implies the invertibility of $\mathcal{Q}_{j}$ in \emph{linear algebra} (not in category theory).
+It is well-known that the invertibility of the symmetry plays a significant role in studying gauging operations \cite{Tachikawa:2017gyf,Bhardwaj:2017xup} even in category theory, and our argument provides a generalization respecting the linear algebraic structure of quantum systems.
 Moreover, one can obtain the following relations,

 Hence, there exists a series of ring isomorphisms,